-This little ditty in Science News, Our Final Invention, on the impending dangers of Artificial Intelligence caught my eye.
+The Science News review, Our Final Invention, about the impending dangers of Artificial Intelligence caught my eye.
 (Google [Artificial Intelligence and the End of the Human Era].)
 Consider this quote, “Computer systems advanced enough to act with human-level intelligence will likely be unpredictable and inscrutable all of the time.”
 He is worried that, “we could end up with a planet self-serving, self-replicating AI entities that act ruthlessly toward their creators”.

 Apparently, an increasing number of AI visionaries also have misgivings.
-Such sky-is-falling fears amount to blindness through vision, as I see it.
-If history shows us anything, it is that the pageant of history invariably turns out differently in the long-term from what our desires or worries imagined.
+Such “The sky is falling” fears are mistaken.
+In fact, history shows that the future invariably turns out differently in the long-term from what our desires or worries imagined.
 If anything, history is a record of humanity being blindsided at every turn.
 As chapter 38 observes, Foreknowledge of the way, magnificent yet a beginning of folly.

-Their mistake is to equate real intelligence with the human ability to think adeptly as an all-inclusive intelligence.
+AI visionaries make the mistake of regarding the ability to think adeptly as an all-inclusive intelligence.
 They fear AI will out-think and outwit humans.
-Such so-called intelligence is just the tip of the iceberg.
-These visionaries fail to realize that deep seated emotion drives thinking.
-As such, thinking can be no more ‘intelligent’ than one’s underlying emotional state.
+Actually, the ability to think is just the tip of the iceberg.
+AI experts fail to realize that deep-seated emotion drives thinking.
+As such, thinking can be no more genuinely intelligent than one’s underlying emotional state.
 Emotion is the foundational driving force for what all animals (including humans) do in life.
-For us, emotion steers thinking, often imperceptibly.
-Yet, I’ve yet to hear any mention of AE—artificial emotion.
-The nefarious agendas they fear originate in emotion, not in what they deem as intelligence—AI or otherwise.
+For us, emotion steers thinking, usually imperceptibly.
+Why haven’t I heard any mention of AE—Artificial Emotion?
+The nefarious behaviors we fear originate in emotion, not in intelligence.
+What disease causes us to attribute excessive significance to intelligence?

-I can’t help but see how we are somewhat blinded by our own self-image.
-We see intelligence as key, and often see emotion as something to ‘rise above’.
-What we fail to realize is that any ‘rising above’ must also be driven by emotion.
+Our own self-image clearly blinds us.
+We view intelligence as fundamental, and often regard emotion as something to rise above.
+We fail to realize that emotion is the master puppeteer, usually invisible, behind all thought.
 Emotion is the fuel that runs life.
 Intelligence is merely a species-specific neurological ability to get the task done—the task that instinct and emotion dictate.
-For birds, that means flying south for the winter; for humans that means cognition—thinking.
-What sets humans apart from the rest is our ability to imagine—to fly around in ‘mind space’—but that imagination is still steered by core emotion: fear and need.
-(See Need and Fear in One who speaks does not know?).
+For birds, that means flying south for the winter; for humans that means cognition.
+What sets humans apart from the rest is our ability to imagine—to ‘fly around’ in our mind’s space.
+Yet, that imagination is still steered by core emotion: fear and need.
+(See Need and Fear in What are the roots of thought?, p.602.)

 Computers already make all sorts of decisions for you.
 With little or no human guidance, they deduce what books you would like to buy, trade your stocks and distribute electrical power.
 They do all this quickly and efficiently using a simple form of artificial intelligence.
 Now, imagine if computers controlled even more aspects of life and could truly think for themselves.

-What about feel for themselves?
-If a computer can’t care, need or fear for itself, what motivates it to ‘think or act’ for itself.
-Oh and let’s not forget the prerequisite necessary for having an “illusion of self” essential for computers to “think for themselves”.
-(See Buddha’s Second Noble Truth.)
+What about computers feeling for themselves?
+If a computer can’t care, need or fear for itself, what motivates it to think or act for itself.
+In other words, let’s not forget the prerequisite necessary for having an “illusion of self” essential for computers to “think for themselves”.
+(See Buddha’s Second Noble Truth, p.604.)